 Working from home seems like a great idea.
 You can work in your pyjamas, save all that money on commuting or even have lunch at 11AM and no one is there to judge you.
 Perfect.
 Except, it’s not always that great.
 The winter brings wind and rain, leaving you literally cooped up in your home most days unless you’re nipping out for supplies.
 And in the summer?
 You’d be amazed at the noise from your neighbours who will conspire to take alternate days off from work to stay home and fire up the jet-washer or the lawn mower or any array of power tools (have you ever tried to get your work done while the industrial revolution rages outside your window?).
-If you’re going to get this right, you need help.
+If you’re going to get this right, you need help – time to create a home office.

 Frame of mind